 Construct a Template Definition

 This sketch goes by many names – prototype, wireframe, mockup, or even simply website sketch.
-Actually you’re taking a mental snapshot of the “bare-bones” architecture your layout will hold and drawing it out for a visual image.
-This will help during the early stages in figuring out content placement and how much room is needed for a site.
+Actually, you’re taking a mental snapshot of the “bare-bones” architecture your layout will hold and drawing it out for a visual image.
+This will help during the early stages of figuring out content placement and how much room is needed for a site.

 Layouts at this stage shouldn’t require much detailed work.
-User experience isn’t going to sharply decline varying from a 2 to 3 column layout.
+User experience isn’t going to decline sharply, varying from a 2 to a 3-column layout.
 A rough sketch or semi-formed idea is more than enough to get the ball rolling.